 - pantry baking staples ⟶ baking powder, baking soda, vinegar, almond extract, cinnamon, nutmeg

 Tips & Tricks to Making Perfect Vegan Banana Bread

 Baking is definitely a science and (despite my food/nutrition science background) I’ve had my fair share of failed experiments.
 But the good news is that banana bread is actually pretty easy to make (with a good recipe)!
 Just a few tips to keep in mind:

-- To develop a more banana flavor, mash the bananas and let them sit for a couple hours before making the loaf.
+- To develop more banana flavor, mash the bananas and let them sit for a couple hours on the counter before making the loaf.

 - If your bananas are still completely yellow (not green), but you are absolutely craving banana bread, you can quickly ripen them by either baking in a 300°F oven until the peels are shiny and black, or pop them in the microwave for 30 second intervals until soft (they will turn brown/black as they sit after taking them out of the microwave).

 - Do not over-mix the batter!
 Over-mixing will develop more gluten than you want, resulting in a dense, rubbery loaf.
 You really want to mix just until all ingredients are incorporated and the batter is just moistened.
 Tempting as it may be to keep stirring, stop!